-A 6-bit vector encodes the permissions when MXLEN=64.
+A 6-bit vector encodes the permissions when MXLEN=64 (8-bit if Zcherilevels is supported).
 In this case, there is a bit per permission as shown in [Table 5](#).
 A permission is granted if its corresponding bit is set, otherwise the capability does not grant that permission.